mrazadar/ionic-google-drive/readme.md

     like 'http:localhost/callback/', this redirect-uri must match with the redirect-uri of your call.

- Click 'Create' button and you'll have 'client_id for your app. :)
+ Click 'Create' button and you'll have 'client_id' for your app. :)  Update the existing 'client_id' in www/js/app.js with this new 'client_id' that is issued for your app.

  Finally, you just need to enable google-drive api for your app;
     Goto: APIs & auth -> APIs